Please tell us what your question is about

-We will replace no more than two fence panels at a property.
 If a tenant wishes to update their fence, this is something they are expected to do themselves.

 There are a few exceptional circumstances where we may provide additional fence panels.
 Click below for more information around this topic.Garden & Fencing

 We employ Manchester City Council's Pest Control Service to treat the following pests:

 To report a pest in your property, please contact Manchester City Council by calling 0161 234 4928 or by emailing email@example.com.

 *Please be advised that we can only attend to rats that are inside the property.
 If you see rats outside of your home, please call Manchester City Council's Environment Team on 0161 954 9000.